My Blog List

 A Tuk Tuk Ride (7)

 My unexpected communion with the divine is cut short when Rita and her mom show up and join me at the table.
 The falafel balls on their plates do not look fried enough and everything next to them is not especially alluring.
-For a moment before the two come out, I think that maybe I’m being a bit too skeptical about the idea of eating Arab food prepared by Portuguese hands.
+For a moment before the two come out, I think that maybe I’m a bit too skeptical about the idea of eating Arab food prepared by Portuguese hands.
 Portugal, after all, was ruled by the North African Moors for several centuries and her indigenous people might have learned a thing or two from them about frying garbanzo beans.
 But the limp falafel balls that lie on the plates in front of me confirm my earlier hunch that no good falafel can come out of an improvised eatery connected to an enormous tourist complex in Lisbon.

 “Have a falafel,” Rita intones with her mouth full of food, generous as always.